lalithcse/intelligent_book/README.md

 ## Usage

 After setting up the server, navigate to `http://127.0.0.1:8000` in your web browser to access the Intelligent Book Management System dashboard.
 From here, you can manage books, borrowers, reservations, and view reports.
+Please run ./build.sh to create the docker setup

 ## Contributing